How Creditors Use Florida Judgment Collection Laws

 Creditors can use execution and levy against shares of common stock the debtor owns in his own business.
 If the debtor states that his privately held corporation has not issued stock, or that the debtor has misplaced the stock certificates, the creditor can obtain a court order directing the corporation to reissue stock certificates.
 The creditor can direct the sheriff to sell the stock at public auction.
 The creditor may not levy upon the debtor’s membership interest in a multi-member limited liability company.
 The creditor’s sole remedy is a lien on LLC profit distributions payable to the debtor.

-Florida’s homestead exemptions do not shield the debtor’s tangible personal property held inside the homestead.
+Florida’s homestead exemptions do not shield the debtor’s tangible personal property held inside the homestead from seizure.

 Garnishment of Money